ranjancse26/MemCacheSample/README.md

 # MemCacheSample
 MemCache Demo

-A small application to demonstrate the usage of Memcache
+A small application to demonstrate the usage of Memcached

-# Install Memcache as a Windows Service
+# Install Memcached as a Windows Service
 http://latebound.blogspot.com/2008/10/running-memcached-on-windows.html

-# Memcache Client
+# Memcached Client
 https://github.com/enyim/EnyimMemcached

 Creating a MemCached Client